max-mapper/get-dat/markdown/02-delete-and-listen.md

 5. Now try to start the dat server again by running `dat listen`.
 This time it should succeed!

 6. Try viewing your dat server in a new browser tab.
 You can get the address of your server from `welcome.txt`.
+Remember to open it in a new tab!

 6. To stop the dat server enter `CTRL + c` (hold down `CTRL` and then `c` simultaneously).
 This is a terminal command that stops the current program.